 Focus on food quality and satiety

-Use pattern-based meal planning, like the ones in our Keto Meal Plans, to stay consistent without logging every bite
+Use pattern-based meal planning, like the ones in Keto Meal Plans, to stay consistent without logging every bite

 2. Build a Keto Kitchen That Works for Real Life